kevonc/kevoncheung.com/content/articles/20210404-build-new-community.md

 ---
-title: How I build a new community using data and feedback
+title: How I build a new community from scratch
 date: '2021-04-04'
-meta_description: ''
+meta_description: 'Step-by-step guide to launching and growing an online community.
+Learn proven strategies for building engagement and fostering meaningful connections.'
 meta_image: '/images/blog/build-new-community-1.jpeg'
 slug: build-new-community
 topic: entrepreneurship